-I found that the 5 providers listed below are the best VPNs for use while in the Philippine archipelagic state.
+I found that the seven providers listed below are the best VPNs for use while in the Philippine archipelagic state.
 The quick rundown is:

-- CyberGhost: CyberGhost provides an excellent return on investment.
+- CyberGhost: Easy-to-use VPN Option.
+CyberGhost is an excellent option for newbie VPN users.
 The provider offers the fastest connection speeds on this list, and its privacy protections are top-notch.

-I ranked the top 5 VPNs for the Philippines using the following criteria:
+I ranked the top seven VPNs for the Philippines using the following criteria: